JoshyB14/Quantium_Data_Analytics_Virtual_Internship/README.md

 - data -- contains csv files provided for the program + saved csv files from task 1
 - scripts -- .py script files for task 1/2.
 These were used to create the notebooks for viewing on github
 - notebooks -- ipynb files created from the scripts for viewing on github
+- instructions.md -- markdown file of the instructions for each task